 CHICAGO - Although two generic testosterone replacement therapy products are reference listed drugs (RLDs), their manufacturers still cannot add new warnings and claims by plaintiffs in a multidistrict litigation are preempted by federal law, an Illinois federal judge ruled Nov.
 9 (In Re: Testosterone Replacement Therapy Products Liability Litigation, No. 14-1748, N.D.
 Ill.; 2015 U.S. Dist.
 LEXIS 151414).

-EAST ST. LOUIS, Ill. - Boeing Co. and participants in its 401(k) plan reached a provisional settlement on claims under the Employee Retirement Income Security Act related to excessive fees, ending nine years of litigation and canceling the bench trial that was set to begin Aug.
-26 (Gary Spano, et al. v.
+EAST ST. LOUIS, Ill. - Boeing Co. and participants in its 401(k) plan on Nov.
+5 moved in Illinois federal court for preliminary approval of a $57 million settlement, ending nine years of litigation related to excessive fee claims alleged under the Employee Retirement Income Security Act (Gary Spano, et al. v.
 The Boeing Company, et al., No. 06-743, S.D.
 Ill.).

 SPRINGFIELD, Ill. - The Supreme Court of Illinois on Nov.
 4 reversed an appeals court ruling reinstating a $10.1 billion consumer fraud verdict stemming from Philip Morris USA Inc.'s marketing of "light" cigarettes (Sharon Price, et al. v.
 Philip Morris Inc., No. 117687, Ill.
 Sup.; 2015 Ill.
 LEXIS 1265).